formermagic/formerbox/docs/cli/convert_dataset.rst

 text file.
 This is done with :class:`~gitnetic.cli.ConvertDataset` subcommand which uses the :class:`~gitnetic.DatasetConverter` to map any dataset into the text file for further processing.

-We use recommend using `🤗/datasets <https://github.com/huggingface/datasets>`__ for any mapping and processing.
+We recommend using `🤗/datasets <https://github.com/huggingface/datasets>`__ for any mapping and processing.

 Subcommand required parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~